claustromaniac/poop/README.md

 See [this topic][issue] for more detailed information.

 ## Privacy
-This addon neither collects nor shares any kind of information whatsoever.
+This extension neither collects nor shares any kind of information whatsoever.

-## Acknowledgements:
+## Acknowledgments:
 Thanks [@crssi](https://github.com/crssi) for bringing attention to this previously overlooked tracking vector!

 ## Disclaimer